 - Tuition: Inquire

-- Programs offered: Bachelor’s and master’s in business, design, education, health sciences, nursing and technology.
+- Programs offered: Bachelor’s and master’s in business, design, education, health sciences, justice studies, nursing and technology.

 University of North Dakota – Online & Distance Education

 One of the things that make the University of North Dakota so special is that students can enroll at any time that they like.
 They offer online self paced independent courses, but they can also be completed through traditional mail correspondence.
 Courses must be completed within nine months.
 Unfortunately, no financial aid is available.
 The school is accredited by the Higher Learning Commission and also has program accreditation.

 - Type: Non-profit

 - Accreditation: Higher Learning Commission